labyrinthinesecurity/magma/README.md

 ## What is Azure Magma?
-***Azure Magma*** is a powerful tool that lets organizations automate the management of ***thousands*** of Network Security Groups in a cost-efficient way.
+***Azure Magma*** is a free powerful tool that lets medium and large organizations automate the management of ***thousands*** of Network Security Groups in a cost-efficient way.
-It uses the Z3 solver and the super-fast ALLBVSAT algorithm.
+It uses a SMT solver to implement the super-fast ALLBVSAT algorithm, from Microsoft's secGuru.

-The two main uses cases are:
+The two main uses cases addressed by Magma are:
-1. Impact analysis: what if I add this rule to a NSG?
+1. **Impact analysis**: what if I add this rule to a NSG?
 To answer the question, Magma will break the rule into its biggest unknown components, so that everything that was already allowed or blocked in the past is not revalidated
-2. Drift management: if a new rule shows up, is it already allowed? blocked? partially allowed? what remains to manually review?
+2. **Drift management**: if a new rule shows up, is it already allowed? blocked? partially allowed? what remains to review manualy?

 To use this tool, your organization should ideally meet 4 criteria:
-- have a devSecOps model where each local feature team manages its own security groups
+- have a devSecOps model where each local feature team manages its own security groups independently
 - have central supervision: a single security team oversees network security
-- embrace **identity-based** zero-trust: your network segmentation shouldn't be fine-grain.
-Rather, it lets relatively large source and destination IP ranges communicate freely on a port per port basis
+- embrace **identity-based** zero-trust: your network segmentation shouldn't be too fine-grain.
+Rather, it should let relatively large source and destination IP ranges communicate freely on a per-portbasis
-- have a default rule in every NSG which blocks everything that hasn't been explicitely allowed
+- have a default rule in every NSG which blocks everything that hasn't been explicitely allowed.
+This rule shouldn't be overriden by a more lenient, higher priority one, of course.

+### Concepts
+Magma fetches your NSGs from Azure, but it doesn't fetch all NSGs: only the useful ones!
+These are the ones featuring ***custom rules*** (not default rules), in ***allowed*** access mode, and ***associated*** to a subnet or to a network interface.

+- A ***security rule*** is an atomic rule of a Network Security Group.
+Note that **Magma doesn't care about the rule priority**.
+So a security rule, for Magma, is unnumbered.
+- A ***proposition*** is an unproven security rule.
+- An ***axiom*** is a proven security rule.
+Axioms can be of two kinds: allow, and block.

+There is no GUI: all operations are carried out using the Magma CLI, which is [documented here](docs/reference.html).

+The theoretical foundations of Magma are explained in [my newsletter](https://www.linkedin.com/pulse/introducing-azure-magma-christophe-parisel/).
+Since this article, a [few design choices and mathemetical assumptions](docs/index.html) have been clarified or modified.

 ## Quick start
 ### installation

+Magma is written in Python, it requires redis or valkey using database IDs 0 and 1 to work properly.

+The SMT part is handled by Z3, a theorem prover by Microsoft Research.

+Azure CLI is required to fetch NSGs from Azure Resource Graph Explorer's REST API.

 ```
-apt-get install redis-server python3-redis azure-cli
+apt-get install redis-server python3-redis azure-cli python3-z3
 ```

 ### environment variables